 In the Child, or Variant, API, you will configure all the variant products and their product information.
 Add a new API for the Variants and configure the following:

-- In the Settings of the new Amazon Variant API you need to select your ID field as the ‘Unique ID per product’.
-In Amazon it will function as the unique SKU for your variants, as you can see in the reference table above.
+In the Settings of the new Amazon Variant API, you need to select your ID field as the ‘Unique ID per product’.
+On Amazon, it will function as the unique SKU for your variants, as you can see in the reference table above.

-- Categorize the products as usual (or copy categories from existing Amazon API).
+- Categorization: Categorize the products as usual (or copy categories from existing Amazon API).

-- Add rules in the Rules step to optimize your items' data according to your own preferences.
+- Rules: Add rules in the Rules step to optimize your items' data according to your preferences.

 - Set the ‘Parent SKU’ attribute to the ‘item_group_id’ or ‘parent_id’.
 Make sure you use the field that has the same value as the SKU for your parents, as can be seen in the reference table (SKU for the Parent API = Parent SKU for the Variants API).